Astronaut828/SolidityCourse/hh-solidity/hardhat-nft/README.md

 **Key Topics Covered:**

 1. What is an NFT?
-   - Video
-   - Optional: All on Chain SVG NFT
+   - All on Chain SVG NFT
    - EIP-721

 2. Code Overview